 - 1. The student will demonstrate shooting positions, tactics, and shooting under unusual conditions including but not limited to:

 - a.
 Shot placement

 - (1) Center mass

 - (2) Other than center mass

 - (3) Targets of opportunity

 - b.
 Cover/concealment

 - c.
 Positional shooting

 - d.
 Movement shooting

 - e.
-Multiple targets & selection
+Shooting from and around a vehicle or simulated vehicle

 - f.
+Multiple targets and selection

+- g.
 Close combat

-- g.
-One hand shooting and reloading: weak/strong

 - h.
+One hand shooting, reloading, and malfunction clearing (strong and support hand)

+- i.
+Deadly force/less lethal force transitions

+- j.
 Long range shooting

-Instructor ratio of 1 to 1 is required during live fire scenarios.
+An instructor ratio to student ratio of 1:4 is required during live fire scenarios.
+The lead instructor must emphasize the four rules of firearms safety.
 This ratio shall not include the instructor running the range exercise.